semgrep/semgrep-docs/docs/kb/semgrep-ci/git-command-errors.md

 Try running the command yourself to debug the issue.
 ```

-In addition to the potential reasons included in the message, there are two other common reasons for git command failure:
+In addition to the potential reasons included in the message, there are a few other common reasons for git command failure:

 ## Clone depth is too shallow